F5CodeGuru/asm342/module3/lab2/lab2.rst

 |

-Is the "id" (asm policy id) displayed the same as in lab2.1-1?
-It should be the same id.

 Task 2 - Filtering JSON data in Postman using Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Postman offers the ability to programmatically ingest responses to request and make decisions on the data retrieved.
+Postman offers the ability to programmatically ingest responses and make decisions on the data retrieved.
 Tests are written in javascript, which is a very common language, rather than some proprietary or obsucre language.
 Even if you are not familiar with js, there are many examples written for Postman and many examples of javascript in general.

 `Writing Postman tests <https://www.getpostman.com/docs/v6/postman/scripts/test_scripts>`_
 `Tests examples <https://www.getpostman.com/docs/v6/postman/scripts/test_examples>`_